 3. Defensive Driving Is A Skill That Improves With Practice

-Learning the principles of defensive driving is only the first step.
+Learning defensive driving tips is only the first step.
 The more you practice defensive driving, the better and more skilled you become at it.
 Becoming a highly skilled defensive driver is very rewarding and something that should give you a sense of achievement and pride.

 4. Defensive Driving Is More Enjoyable And Less Stressful